 - Disc disease: because of the long backbone and a big head

-- Dental problem; most of pituitary dwarfism dogs have a crowded jaw,
+- Dental problem; most pituitary dwarfism dogs have a crowded jaw,

 - Kidney failure

-- Cataracts, a study was done in Australia, illustrate that dogs with dwarfism are more likely to have cataract eyes.
+- Cataracts, a study was done in Australia, illustrates that dogs with dwarfism are more likely to have cataract eyes.